RyanMuellerNIU/Basketball_sim/README.md

 # Basketball_sim
-To open the notebook, click the Basketball.ipnb file and then click open with google colab
+To open the notebook, click the Basketball.ipnb file and then click open in google colab

 If on a mobile device, there may be some operational difficulties.